 The Congregational Union Chapel in Littleworth is first mentioned in the 1876 Harrods directory, however according to the 1899 Kellys directory it was in fact built in 1854, rebuilt in 1871, and held 140 people.
 This earlier date comes about because it was originally a Baptist chapel.
-It reformed as the Burcott Congregational church around April 1871, spearheaded by the Rev George MOORE (Congregational minister of Wingrave) and William HELEY, and later became the Wing Union Chapel.
+It reformed as the Burcott Congregational church around April 1871, spearheaded by William HELEY and his adult sons James William HELEY and Thomas Somes HELEY.
+It later became known as the Wing Union Chapel.

-The Centre for Buckinghamshire Studies holds a number of records for this chapel, including:
+Buckinghamshire Archives holds a number of records for this chapel, including:

 * Church book 1871 to 1913 including admissions and baptisms (NC 5/1)

 * Notebook of ministers supplied 1873-1897 (NC 5/2)